-About Various Categories of Tarps
+Basic Categories of Tarps

-Tarp itself is a commonly used term for plastic coated fabric.
+Tarp itself is a commonly used term for plastic-coated fabric.
 We can broadly divide Tarps into four categories: Mesh Tarps, Poly Tarps, Vinyl Tarps and Canvas Tarps.
 Of these four categories, only Poly and Vinyl Tarps are supposed to be totally waterproof.

 - Vinyl Tarps are the most commonly used material for Trucking applications.
 Vinyl is the best material for Heavy Duty Truck Tarps.
 They tend to be more expensive but have the necessary strength to handle the strain from exposure to winds on the highway and also the tension from bungees exerted on the D-Rings of the Tarp.

-Tarping can be done manually by the driver.
-Different sizes of finished tarps such as the Heavy Duty Lumber Tarp, Steel Tarp, Coil Tarp, Machine Tarp or a Three-Piece Tarp can be kept rolled up above the Headache Rack or in the Toolbox.
-Once the steel coil or other load is placed on the trailer bed, secured with tie-downs or 3/8 x 20 G 70 transport chains and ratchet chain binder, a moving blanket can be thrown on top of the load, the necessary plastic tarp corner edge protectors placed and then the coil tarp or heavy duty lumber tarp can be laid above the load.
+Flatbed Tarping can be done manually by the driver.
+Different sizes of finished tarps such as the Lumber Tarp, Steel Tarp, Coil Tarp, Machine Tarp, or a Three-Piece Tarp can be kept rolled up above the Headache Rack or in the Toolbox.
+Once the steel coil or other load is placed on the trailer bed, secured with tie-downs or 3/8 x 20 G 70 transport chains and ratchet chain binder, a moving blanket can be thrown on top of the load, and the necessary plastic tarp corner edge protectors placed and then the coil tarp or heavy-duty lumber tarp can be laid above the load.

 For consistent loads, a load of predictable dimensions, Mechanical tarping systems are also available in the Market:

-Front to Back Tarp Systems
+Front to Back Tarping Systems

 The tarp is rolled up into a cylindrical roll at the front of the trailer.
 At the time of deployment, the tarp is unfurled from its rolled position and extended out to cover the open area of the trailer.
-Asphalt Tarps are made of Vinyl while Dump Truck Tarps are made of PVC Coated Mesh.
-There are other sliding Tarp systems as well available which fall under the category of Front-to-Back systems.
+Asphalt Truck Tarps are made of Vinyl while dump truck tarps are made of PVC Coated Mesh.
+There are other sliding Tarp systems as well available that fall under the category of Front-to-Back systems.

-Side to Side Tarp Systems
+Side to Side Tarping Systems

 Side to Side systems is generally synonymous with roll tarp systems.
 The tarp is fixed on one end and free on the other.
 The open area of the trailer is covered with bows that act as a system of ribs on which the tarp can roll back and forth.
 The mechanism drives the free end to roll and simultaneously curl toward the fixed end.
 Such systems are common on Gran Trailers.

-Automatic Versus Manual Drive
+Different Between Automatic and Manual Drive Tarping Systems

 All mechanical Tarping systems can be driven by a manual crank or an electrically automated motorized drive.
 The automated systems, while more convenient, can be more expensive and complex.
-Manual systems can be effort-intensive, especially during the winter months, but tend to be simpler and robust.
+Manual systems can be effort-intensive, especially during the winter months, but tend to be simpler and more robust.